Skip to content

 7. Keep the program current: Evaluate and update your program whenever your operations, technology, or threat environment changes materially — not just on an annual review cycle.

 8. Create a written incident response plan: Document how your practice will respond to and recover from a security event.
-Note: Practices with fewer than 5,000 customer records are formally exempt from this specific requirement under the FTC rule, but IRS and state law obligations still apply.
+Practices with fewer than 5,000 customer records are formally exempt from this specific FTC requirement, but IRS and state law obligations still apply.

 9. Report to the board or senior officer annually: Your Qualified Individual must present a written report on the overall status of the information security program to your board of directors or, if you have no board, to a senior officer.
 This requirement is also waived for practices with fewer than 5,000 customer records.